sebastiantoh/tp/docs/DeveloperGuide.md

 * `sale delete` – Deletes a sale to the sale list.
 * `sale edit` – Edits a sale to the sale list.
 * `sale list` – Display the list of all sales in the user interface.
+* `sale breakdown` – Displays a breakdown of the top 5 tags and the number of sales with each tag.

 #### Parsing of commands within the `Logic` component